UMD-INST377/Group-Project-Base/README.md

 3. Go to this url: ```http://localhost:3000/``` in your browser.

 ## To run tests for software
-The are no prewritten tests in the source repository, but you can use Cypress to run your own written tests.
-1. Open two terminals and make sure you are in the main project directory
+1. Open up a terminal and make sure you are in the main project directory
-2. In the first terminal, run ```npm start```.
+2. In the terminal, run ```npm start```.
-3. In the second terminal run ```npm test```.

 ## Server application API example using Restaurant API in Postman
 ### Get list of all restaurants